FaniTrade-Investment-L-L-C/fani-token-list/README.md

 ## Adding a New Token

-Under development the next release will be in few hours
+Under development new release will be soon

 ### Installation